cockroachdb/docs/src/current/v23.2/debezium.md

 ---
-title: Migrate and Replicate Data with Debezium
+title: Migrate Data with Debezium
 summary: Use Debezium to migrate data to a CockroachDB cluster.
 toc: true
 docs_area: migrate
 ---

-[Debezium](https://debezium.io/) is a self-hosted, distributed platform that can be used to read data from a variety of sources and push that data into Kafka.
-You can use Debezium to [migrate data to CockroachDB](#migrate-data-to-cockroachdb) from an existing, publicly hosted database containing application data.
+[Debezium](https://debezium.io/) is a self-hosted distributed platform that can read data from a variety of sources and import it into Kafka.
+You can use Debezium to [migrate data to CockroachDB](#migrate-data-to-cockroachdb) from another database that is accessible over the public internet.

 As of this writing, Debezium supports the following database [sources](https://debezium.io/documentation/reference/stable/connectors/index.html):